Castlevania (1986 video game): Development

-Castlevania was directed by Hitoshi Akamatsu.
+Castlevania's development was directed by Hitoshi Akamatsu.
 An admirer of cinema, Akamatsu approached projects with a "film director's eye", and said the visuals and music for Castlevania were "made by people who consciously wanted to do something cinematic."
 With Castlevania, he wanted players to feel like they were in a classic horror film.

+The player-character Simon was originally named Peter Dante (a reference to Peter Cushing and Joe Dante), a vampire killer who was a grandson of Christopher Dante (a reference to Christopher Lee).
+At the time, whip attacks were planned to be in multiple directions, an idea later seen in Super Castlevania IV.
+Other sub-weapons were planned, such as garlic, wooden stakes and an item that transforms the player-character into a werewolf, but they were not included in the game.

+Release

 It was originally released for the Family Computer Disk System in 1986.
 Due to its success in Japan, it was released in cartridge format for the Nintendo Entertainment System (NES) under the title of Castlevania in 1987 in North America and 1988 in Europe, and re-released in cartridge format for the Japanese Famicom under its original title in 1993.
 The international name of Castlevania was the result of Konami of America senior vice president Emil Heidkamp's discomfort with the religious connotations of the title Akumajō Dracula, which he believed translated as "Dracula Satanic Castle".
 Castlevania was one of the first major platform games on the NES and a part of an unofficial second wave of video games for the NES.
 Its release coincided with the 90th anniversary of Bram Stoker's Dracula.

-The player-character Simon was originally named Peter Dante, a vampire killer who was a grandson of Christopher Dante.
-At the time, whip attacks were planned to be in multiple directions, an idea later seen in Super Castlevania IV.
-Other sub-weapons were planned, such as garlic, wooden stakes and an item that transforms the player-character into a werewolf, but they were not included in the game.
+An arcade version based on the NES version for the Nintendo VS. System, titled VS. Castlevania, was released in April 1987 by Nintendo.
+This version was released by Hamster Corporation as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 on October 17, 2019.

 A game also titled Akumajō Dracula was developed for the MSX2 simultaneously.
 It was released a month after the Disk System game.
 It was released in Europe under the title Vampire Killer where it was the first game in the series to be released.
 The MSX2 version featured different areas and new gameplay.